codemillmatt/forms-ad-b2c/blog-posts/part-7-multi-factor.md

 - Part 7 - Multi-Factor Authentication - this post!!
 - Part 8 - Change the Look and Feel of the Pages Displayed in the WebViews
+- Part 9 - Ability to Reset Passwords and Edit Profiles
-- Part 9 - Adding Azure AD B2C Authentication and Authorization to Azure App Services
+- Part 10 - Adding Azure AD B2C Authentication and Authorization to Azure App Services
-- Part 10 - Understanding Scopes and Using the Microsoft Graph for Super Duper Lock Down
+- Part 11 - Understanding Scopes and Using the Microsoft Graph for Super Duper Lock Down
-- Part 11 - Putting Everything All Together
+- Part 12 - Putting Everything All Together

 The good news is that this post and the next two are done purely in the Azure Portal, so there will be no code changes to either our Web API or Xamarin.Forms app.
 So these posts will mostly be follow along.